Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Preliminaries

 \end{theorem} In particular \eqref{eq:sec_prelim:Torelli} is a birational map and the Kodaira dimension of every component $Y$ of the moduli space $\mathcal{M}_{\mathrm{K}3^{[n]}, 2d}^\gamma$ or $\mathcal{M}_{\mathrm{OG10}, 2d}^\gamma$ is given by the Kodaira dimension of the modular variety $\Omega(\Lambda_h)\big/\widehat{O}^+\left(\Lambda,h\right)$, where

 The map \eqref{eq:sec_prelim:Torelli} depends not only on the polarization type, but also on the monodromy orbit of $h\in \Lambda$.
-The number of connected components of $\mathcal{M}_{\Lambda,\mathfrak{h}}$ is in one-to-one correspondence with the number of ${\rm{Mon}}(\Lambda)$-orbits in $\mathfrak{h}$.
+The number of connected components of $\mathcal{M}_{\Lambda,\mathfrak{h}}$ is equal to the number of ${\rm{Mon}}(\Lambda)$-orbits in $\mathfrak{h}$.
 The number of such orbits has been computed in the $\mathrm{K}3^{[n]}$ case in \cite{Apo14} (see also \cite{Son21}*{Proposition 3.4}).
 We recall the Mukai lattice